Human Gene Editing

 CRISPR technology dominates the human gene-editing space

 Most companies in gene editing are focused on the research and development of novel CRISPR/Cas9-based treatments due to the technology’s simplicity, versatility, and cost-effectiveness.
-Although low in number, a number of drug-developing companies, including several early-stage disruptors, are leveraging other older yet evolving technologies, such as TALEN and ZFN, owing to fewer observed off-target effects and greater efficiency (in certain gene applications such as heterochromatin, the gene responsible for Fragile X syndrome and sickle cell anemia) compared to CRISPR.
+Although low in number, a number of drug-developing companies, including several Go-to-Market stage disruptors, are leveraging other older yet evolving technologies, such as TALEN and ZFN, owing to fewer observed off-target effects and greater efficiency (in certain gene applications such as heterochromatin, the gene responsible for Fragile X syndrome and sickle cell anemia) compared to CRISPR.

 On the other hand, gene-editing SaaS platforms remain the smallest segment, with a relatively low number of startups in the space due to most companies choosing to use internally developed gene-editing platforms and technologies at present.
 However, demand for these platforms could increase as gene editing becomes commercialized, and more pharma and drug developers plan to enter the space quickly, using pre-built gene-editing platforms.